yannbellot/BordeauxFramerMeetup/README.md

 # spoutnik
-CoffeeScript modules for Framer Studio software
+Spoutnik is a CoffeeScript library for Framer Studio software.